bart747/mysite/content/blog/crowd.md

 date: 2018-08-04
 ---

 Programmers as a crowd, like any crowd, are dumb.
-People find some wierd kind of safety in following popular opinion.
+People find safety in following popular opinions.
 They see it as something of high value — worth sacrificing trust in their own instincts.
 This is why I like to look for advice by turning to individuals who achieved something worth admiring and show signs of independent thinking.

 <!--more-->